 You should hold an honours degree with classification 2:1 or above or an equivalent professional qualification in a related field of study.
 This programme requires the submission of a portfolio and study proposal.
+All applicants must also meet our English language requirements.

 Months of entry